m4ttsch/omscs-notes-notes/operating-systems/distributed-shared-memory.md

 The node where a page is located is typically referred to as the **home node** for that page.

-Let’s assume that the system needs to support the case of multiple readers and multiple writers.
+Let's assume that the system needs to support the case of multiple readers and multiple writers.

 In order for this system to be performant and achieve low latency, the DSM layer needs to incorporate caching.
 Pages will be cached on the nodes where they are accessed.